Two Summer Interns Work Virtually

 CCCS is fortunate to have two interns help us this summer.

 Hank Harmon is our Shepherd Higher Education Consortium on Poverty (SHECP) (https://www.shepherdconsortium.org/) summer intern.
 He is a rising Junior at Washington and Lee University where he is studying Economics, Mathematics, and Poverty Studies.
-Hank is working from Roanoke, VA.
-He is helping CCCS with online marketing, creditor policies, and client communications.
+Also, Hank is working from Roanoke, VA.
+Overall, he is helping CCCS with online marketing, creditor policies, and client communications.
 Also, he is learning how low-to-moderate-income families are impacted by credit issues, the details of debt counseling, and how a small organization functions during a crisis.
 Here are some quotes from Hank about why he chose CCCS and what he has learned in his first week:

 “I chose to work at the CCCS because over the course of my winter term at Washington and Lee, I learned about the credit market extensively in both my poverty studies courses and economics courses.
 During that academic term, I wanted to gain more insight into the injustices and difficulties that many people come across when navigating the credit market.
 I chose to intern at the CCCS to gain a more accurate insight about the challenges underprivileged individuals face in the credit market and learn skills that can help me assist communities facing these challenges in the future.”